shreyasanap/Hotel-QnA-System/README.md

 2. u need a gpu for using big models (crashed my pc several times)
 3. biggest embedding file ever generated!💅🏻
 4. few files got uploaded directly through github lol 🫨 (which was not getting uploaded thorugh git commands tried lfs tooo)
+5. tried faiss database for the first time

 Tested via FastAPI ✨
 ps: pls zoom in to see the results